 - Constructed from better materials than OTC versions, meaning they are more durable and long-lasting

 Custom night guards from your orthodontist or dentist are painless and non-invasive.
 Your dental professional will make a mold of your teeth and have the appliance fabricated in a laboratory from durable acrylic.
 Our night guards are custom fitted to ensure that they will fit properly and last for a long time if used properly.
 All you have to do is wear the night guard while you sleep, and it will protect your teeth and jaw from additional bruxism damage.

 Contact Us if You Experience Bruxism or TMJ Symptoms

 If you are waking up in the morning with headaches, you might be grinding your teeth at night and/or experiencing TMJ problems.
 These problems can get worse over time!
-Contact Reddick Orthodontics or your general dentist to learn more about how night guards may be able to alleviate your symptoms, or to schedule an appointment with an orthodontist in Melbourne or Indian Harbour Beach, FL.
+Contact Melbourne Orthodontics or your general dentist to learn more about how night guards may be able to alleviate your symptoms, or to schedule an appointment with an orthodontist in Melbourne or Indian Harbour Beach, FL.